joshuadavidthomas/django-github-app/README.md

    All examples below use [environs](https://github.com/sloria/environs) to load the values from an `.env` file.
 Adjust the code to your preferred way of loading Django settings.

 > [!NOTE]
-> By default, examples use the private key contents loaded directly from environment.
+> All examples will use the private key contents loaded directly from environment.
 To use a key file instead:
 >
 > ```python
 > import environs